-- Select running in parallel as desired. - To run the file, click on the Run button in the upper left corner of the Logs and Output Files pane on the right.
+- Proceed to the Run Window by pressing the Run button in the left column of buttons. - Select running in parallel as desired. - To run the file, click on the Run button in the upper left corner of the Logs and Output Files pane on the right.
 You will see the output of the run in this pane.
 The run has completed when you see the output, "Engine completed successfully."
-This is shown in Fig. 4.29.
+This is shown in Fig. 4.49.